 Sheryl Lindquist is employed with School District 73 as the District Principal of Secondary Trades and Transitions.
-Sheryl has been with the school district for 21 years and among her many roles, she assists district students select and enrol in apprenticeship training, university programs and trades samplers offered by the district.
-Sheryl holds a Bachelor of Science degree from the University of Washington, a Bachelor of Education from the University of Lethbridge, and a Masters in Leardership and Administration from Gonzaga.
+Sheryl has been with the school district for 21 years and among her many roles, she assists District students to select and enrol in apprenticeship training, university programs and trades samplers offered by the district.
+Sheryl holds a Bachelor of Science degree from the University of Washington, a Bachelor of Education from the University of Lethbridge, and a Masters in Leadership and Administration from Gonzaga.

 Sheryl grew up in Kamloops and after completing university moved to the East Kootenays for 12 years before returning to Kamloops with her family.
-She and her husband Ed have a son who lives with his wife in Kamloops and a daughter and son-in-law in the Kootenays.
+She and husband Ed have a son who lives with his wife in Kamloops and a daughter & son-in-law in the Kootenays.
 Sheryl is excited to contribute to the BC Interior Community Foundation and serves on the Fund Development Committee.

 Greg Peace has been a Mortgage Consultant for 14 years.
 He is a partner with a local firm, Mortgage Alliance.
 Greg currently volunteers with Kamloops West Rotary as well as Civilian Air Search and Rescue Association(CASARA).
 The father of two amazing children, a 14-year-old daughter and an 11-year-old son, Greg enjoys the outdoors – camping, hunting and dirt biking as well as watching his children play sports.
 Greg is currently Chair of the Donor Services Committee.

 Darlene was born in Kamloops and raised her family here.
 She has an extensive background in accounting and several decades of successful small business entrepreneurship.
 She retired in 2016.
 Darlene has been a wonderful help in the office with updating our filing system.